 The major strength of this study is its use of national data, covering the whole of England from 2004 to 2015, allowing for numerous comparisons across various subpopulations and regions.

 Some limitations exist.
 First, there were some minor changes in the underlying deprivation indicators over time, which might have influenced our change estimates.
 However, the trends we observe persist between 2007 and 2010 where there were no changes at all to the measures, while the health deprivation domain has remained unchanged across the whole time period.
 Second, the IMD and each of each domains are normalised and standardised at each time point, hence the measure cannot account for absolute longitudinal change for each group of interest, only relative improvement or deterioration.23 Third, the population data we used are based on decennial census information.
 For population levels within each LSOA, and their age and sex structures, we used ONS annual predictions for the years of interest (2004, 2007, 2010 and 2015) based on 2001 and 2011 census data.
 For rurality we used the classification based on the 2011 census, and we assumed it was static over the 11 year study period, which may be valid considering the very strong correlation (≈1) between the 2001 and 2011 classifications.
 However, that assumption does not necessarily stand for ethnicity, for which information was also based on the 2011 census, despite the large correlations between 2001 and 2011 data.
 Therefore some of the trends regarding ethnicity may be explained by internal or external migration over time and resulting changes in ethnic distributions within LSOAs, which we cannot quantify.
 Fourth, some of the underlying indicators in the IMD are not necessarily independent of the variables that defined the subgroups we investigated.
 For example, social security benefits are not relevant for all ages and will not be equally distributed across age groups, so by definition the IMD will be higher for people of working age, on average, “all else being equal”.
 Nevertheless, we would argue that even when “all else is equal”, a higher proportion of people on benefits should indicate higher deprivation, while, we are primarily focused on changes between 2004 and 2015 for each subgroup, rather than between-group comparisons, where this is less of a concern.
-Fifth, the subgroup deprivation scores we calculated are estimates under certain distributional assumptions, but there is no alternative to this since IMD scores at the LSOA level are not reported for population subgroups.
+Fifth, the subgroup deprivation scores we calculated are estimates under certain distributional assumptions, but there is no alternative to this since IMD scores at the LSOA level are not reported for population subgroups or at the individual level.

 Findings